nabeelvalley/docs/src/content/blog/2020/24-11/generate-postman-data.md

 description: Using Pre-Request Scripts and Environment variables to generate data in Postman
 ---

+---
+published: true
+title: Generate data for a Postman request
+subtitle: 24 November 2020
+description: Using Pre-Request Scripts and Environment variables to generate data in Postman
+---

 When making requests with Postman to test an API it is often useful to have generated data, for example when creating users in a backend system you may want the ability to get custom user data

 The method we will use to do this is by setting Postman environment variables in the Pre-request Script of a Postman request